 Step 2: Create and send your thank-you email

-Send an enthusiastic, custom thank-you email to each interviewer within 24 hours after the interview, if possible during the interviewer’s working hours.
+Send an enthusiastic, custom thank-you email to each interviewer within 24 hours after the interview and, if possible, during the interviewer’s working hours.
 If your interview was with a team of people and you’re finding all your emails sound the same, you may elect to send one email to the entire hiring team.

 Use the information you gathered during your reflection and any appropriate suggestions below to create your thank-you email.